Table of Contents

 - Others who want or need a standard for web accessibility, including mobile devices

-The WCAG version 2.0 document was published on December 2008; WCAG 2.1 was published on June 5th, 2018; and WCAG 2.2 is scheduled to be published in 2021.
-Both WCAG 2.0 and 2.1 are stable and up to date and can be used as reliable documents for web accessibility.
-The WCAG has 12 to 13 guidelines that are organized under four principles.
-See the full WCAG guidelines in detail or read them summarized below.
+The WCAG version 2.0 document was published on December 2008; WCAG 2.1 was published on June 5th, 2018; and the latest update to the WCAG 2.2 was published January 25, 2023.
+The WCAG has 13 guidelines that are organized under four principles.
+You can read the WCAG principles in detail or read them summarized below.

 - Provide text alternatives for non-text content.